allegro/allegro.tech/_posts/2017-07-20-golang-slices-gotcha.md

 ![One does not simply append to a slice](/img/articles/2017-07-20-golang-slices-gotcha/boromir.jpg){: .center-image }

-Above paragraph does’t answers why code works like this.
+Above paragraph does’t answer why code works like this.
 To understand it, we need to go deeper in Go code.
 Let’s take a look at [`growslice`](https://github.com/golang/go/blob/eb88b3eefa113f67e7cf72dfd085f65bbd125179/src/runtime/slice.go#L72-L82) function of Go runtime.
-It’s called by `append` when a slice does’t have enough capacity for all appended elements.
+It’s called by `append` when a slice doesn’t have enough capacity for all appended elements.

 ```go
 // growslice handles slice growth during append.